 WARNING: It’s Not The Heat, It’s The Humidity

-With the exception of having annual maintenance performed on your air conditioner, this is the best advice we can offer you this sumer as you find a balance between turning on your air conditioning and opening windows.
+With the exception of having annual maintenance performed on your air conditioner, this is the best advice we can offer you this summer as you find a balance between turning on your air conditioning and opening windows.

-We all have a breaking point with the summer heat when we finally breakdown and turn the air conditioning on.
+We all have a breaking point with the summer heat when we finally break down and turn the air conditioning on.
 Before that happens you may use solutions like fans, opening the windows, or standing with your face in the freezer.

 But once you start using the air conditioning regularly you have to remember this one important tip.
-This tip is crucial because it will keep your system from running all the time and will result in saving you lots of money.You’ve probably heard a saying similar to this; it’s not the heat that’s killing me, it’s the humidity.
+This tip is crucial because it will keep your system from running all the time and will result in saving you lots of money.
+You’ve probably heard a saying similar to this; it’s not the heat that’s killing me, it’s the humidity.

 This statement, while quite true for people, is most definitely a fact when it comes to cooling your home.
-You air conditioner can do a very good job of lowering the temperatures in your home, but before it can do that it has to remove the humidity from the air.
-And if there’s a lot of it, this can take a while for temperatures to lower and your home to feel cooler.
+Your air conditioner can do a very good job of lowering the temperatures in your home, but before it can do that it has to remove the humidity from the air.
+And if there’s a lot of it, it can take a while for temperatures to lower and your home to feel cooler.

 But I always keep my house closed up tight when it’s hot and the air conditioner is running, you might be thinking to yourself.
 If you do, that’s great, you’re ahead of the game.
 But there is a time when you’re allowing humidity into your home and you may not even realize you’re doing it.